tomcourt/enguino/README.md

 * Break Away Headers - Straight ($1.50 sparkfun)
 * More digikey parts - make above parts digikey as well
 * Note - stackable headers are Samtec SAM1206-#pins-ND, no workable shorter lengths available
-* Digikey 929647-05-35-ND .025 square breakaway headers will probably work well on the thermocouple board w/o a header extension.
+* .025 square breakaway headers - Digikey 929647-04-35-ND - will probably work well on the thermocouple board w/o a header extension.
+* 500 ohm potentiometer - Digikey 987-1738-ND - used to simulate a resitive sensor to determine transfer function

 ### Future stuff
 * It may be possible to support 2 thermocouples without the thermocouple multiplexer shield by using the differential mode ADC, 40x gain and a thermistor.
 Only 8 bits are usable with 40x.
 488 uV per count works out to 21.5 deg.
 F resolution with a K type thermocouple.
 The 2.56 volt internal reference would double the resolution and oversampling could probably double it again.